-Being able to see the clues in your photographs is all part of the process to identifying your ancestors.
-You can use just one, a few or all of the following tips to help you with this task.
+Being able to see the clues in your photographs is all part of the process to identify your ancestors.
+You can use just one, a few, or all of the following tips to help you with this task.

 1. Do you recognize anyone else?

 During this post’s introduction, I explained that you may be ‘fortunate‘ if someone has written on the back of the photograph.

 If a photograph has no details on the reverse you could first check to see if there is a similar photo with a description added to it.